In every aspect of running a business, there are major mistakes that can easily be made but must be avoided at all costs.

 - Hiring someone too quickly

-We understand that the recruitment process is time-consuming and can be a little frustrating so it can be easy to act fast and snatch up the first person with a decent CV, relevant experience and a good interview technique.
+We understand that the recruitment process is time-consuming and can be a little frustrating so it can be easy to act fast and snatch up the first person with a decent CV, relevant experience and good interview skills.

 But it’s important that you complete a thorough recruitment process to be sure that this is the right person for your business.